particle-iot/roadshow-workshop-2019/content/docs/ch2.md

 ### Storing sensor data in Particle variables

 1. To use the Particle variable primitive, you need global variables to access.
-Start by moving the first line of your `loop` which declares the three environment variables to the top of your project, outside of the `setup` and `loop` functions.
-Let's also change those from `float` to `int` types.
+Start by moving the first line of your `loop` which declares the two environment variables (`temp` and `humidity`) to the top of your project, outside of the `setup` and `loop` functions.

 ```cpp
 #include "Grove_Temperature_And_Humidity_Sensor.h"